-As of the date hereof, Mr. Jean-Guy Desjardins indirectly owns approximately 29.43% of the outstanding voting interest of Fiera L.P., a controlling shareholder of Fiera Capital holding 23.58% of the outstanding Shares and the sole holder of Class B Special Voting Shares.
-Desigardins Financial Holding Inc. ("DFH"), a direct wholly-owned subsidiary of Fédération des caisses Desjardins du Québec ("FCD"), owns 29.69% of the outstanding voting interest of Fiera L.P.
+As of the date hereof, Mr. lean-Guy Desjardins indirectly owns approximately 33.5% of the outstanding voting interest of Fiera Capital L.P. ("Fiera L.P."), a controlling shareholder of Fiera Capital holding 23.4% of the outstanding Shares and the sole holder of Class B Special Voting Shares.
+Desjardins Financial Holding Inc. ("DFH"), a direct wholly-owned subsidiary of Fédération des caisses Desjardins du Québec ("FCD"), indirectly owns 33.8% of the outstanding voting interest of Fiera L.P.
 DFH proposed for election two of the current eight directors of Fiera Capital that the holder of Class B Special Voting Shares are entitled to appoint.
 Mr. Desjardins is in a position to exercise significant control over matters of Fiera Capital requiring shareholder approval, including the election of directors and the determination of significant corporate actions.